 Fennel was a target buy at Trader Joe’s for daughter Megan and I this week.
 My husband, Karl, used to love to cook Fennel as was prepared for him on business trips to Italy.
-It’s been years since I’ve had it and prepared it.
+It’s been years since I’ve prepared it.
 Megan suggested we roast it and it was fantastic.
-I have to say that eating it raw was good, too.
+I have to say that eating it raw was delicious, too.

 The fennel was prepared the same evening as the Zuppa Tuscana (recipe to post next week).
 We decided to put some of the fennel in our soup and loved the addition.
 I even added cold roasted fennel to a roast pork and goat cheese sandwich…love it!